duart38/BADGESH/README.md

 ```
 TODOs:
 - keep in memory DB and only save to disk on exit code (interval fallback in case power outage)?
-- more tailored achievement messages (maybe with some jokes in there)
+- more tailored achievement messages (maybe with some jokes in there) -> Add as an exported const as a module from a server (like github)
+- make commands constant network delivered?